 Buyers remorse – what an icky feeling!
-What you need to know to prevent it, plus how to deal with buyer's remorse once you have it.
+How not to regret a purchase (prevention is key!), plus how to deal with buyer's remorse once you have it.

 Have you ever had buyer’s remorse?